Is it possible in our story to interest God about our envy?

 14 For God will bring every deed into judgment,

 whether it is good or evil.
 (Ecclesiastes 12:13,14)

 As for Our Story

 I surmise God will be more interested in listening to our good deeds instead of our evil deeds.
-I also surmise the longer he listens, the more pleased you will be about his judgement of our story.
+I also surmise the longer he listens, the more pleased you will be about his final judgement of our story.

 Regards and goodwill blogging.

 Post One HERE

 Post Two HERE